 And what an occasion it was; the idea behind ‘The People’s Charter’ was that it expressed six core principles (not dissimilar to those contained in the current Labour Party manifesto) that candidates in the 2010 General Election could sign up to; which would allow people like me whose consciences hadn’t allowed us to cast our ballots for the Blairite Labour Party, to vote for a candidate who had endorsed the charter, irrespective of what party they represented.

 It was hoped that this could provide a means of getting around the two party system and facilitate the introduction of socialist arguments into the parliamentary debate – and as you can see from all of the smiling faces in the short video below everyone was very pleased with how well the launch had gone.

 I filmed that tiny clip of video on my phone, along with the outdoor photograph of the aforementioned lefties holding up The Charter; and it’s a good thing I did because if I hadn’t, there would have been absolutely ZERO RECORD that it had ever actually happened.

 That’s right, there was a rock solid, 100% news blackout of the whole event!
 Sounds unlikely?
-Try Googling it; surely a gathering of all of these representatives from the lunatic fringes of the ‘Far Left’ in the HoP would have merited at least a tiny picture and a couple of column inches in someone’s local giveaway?
+Try Googling it; surely a gathering of all of these representatives from the lunatic fringes of the ‘Far Left’ in the House of Parliament would have merited at least a tiny picture and a couple of column inches in someone’s local giveaway?
 But alas it would appear not.

 So I would suggest that if you haven’t put your X in that little box yet and you’ve been making the mistake of believing the fairy stories that the big media outlets put out – the ones that portray Jeremy Corbyn as a cross between the Big Bad Wolf and the Wicked Witch in the woods – that you consider what’s required for a real happy ending.